 - We’re improving the legal system, by: amending the Family Law Act, to ban direct cross-examination in family law proceedings where there are allegations of violence; funding additional family consultants to assist in the early management of family law cases; and new funding for Community Legal Centres.

 - A national Domestic Violence Order scheme now means DVOs issued in one state will be recognised in all others.

 - We are making better use of technology.
 For example, in some cases funding is going towards installing CCTV cameras for at risk women who need additional safety in their homes.
 In partnership with Telstra, we’re providing safe phones for women at risk of violence.

-Information current as at March 2018
+Information current as at December 2018